chelseau/threadedobjectdeleter/README.md

 Usage
 -----
 The delete.py script will work almost out of the box.
-You'll need to configure with your credentials, prefixes you want to delete (default is to delete everything), and if desired adjust the max threads.
+You'll need to configure app.ini (see sample.ini for example usage) with your credentials, prefixes you want to delete (default is to delete everything), and if desired adjust the max threads.

-I used a default of 100 max threads  but most of my testing was with 500.
-There is no performance improvement with that many threads though because a lot of errors occur and as such more deletion requests have to be sent.

 Feel free to use this for whatever you want!
 Hopefully it'll be useful to someone!